miftahariss/opinia/README.md

     composer install

-Copy the example env file and make the required configuration changes in the .env file
+Copy the env file and make the required configuration changes in the .env file

-    cp .env.example .env
+    cp env .env

 Run the database migrations (**Create your MySQL database and set the database connection in .env file before migrating**)

-    php artisan migrate
+    php spark migrate

 Serving The Application

-	php -S localhost:8000 -t public
+	php spark serve

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:8080

 ## Usage